Meet Ralph S. O’Connor

 After graduating from Hopkins in 1951 with a biology degree, Ralph S. O’Connor and a number of his friends headed for Texas, having heard glowing reports of the oil business.
 Most went as roustabouts, or semiskilled laborers.

-Mr. O’Connor was soon plunged into the heady world of oil and gas production, including wildcatting – drilling for oil on shrewd speculation.
+O’Connor was soon plunged into the heady world of oil and gas production, including wildcatting – drilling for oil on shrewd speculation.
 His instincts were so good and his results so impressive that by 1964 he was president of Highland Oil, and later chairman, president, and CEO of Highland’s successor, HRI resources.
 Also, in the mid-1970s, he was awarded – out of a field of 900 applicants – one of six distributorships offered in the Houston area by the Adolf Coors Company.
-In 1987 he formed the Ralph S. O’Connor & Associates investment firm, of which he is chairman and CEO.
+In 1987 he formed the Ralph S. O’Connor & Associates investment firm, of which he served as chairman and CEO.